-You are taken into Screen Mode where you can edit the properties of the field, as shown below:
+You are taken into Screen Mode where you can edit the properties of the field, as shown in Figure 116:

-Figure 110: Creating Files and Fields-Example using the Modify File Attributes option in Screen Mode reviewed and edited like any other.
+Figure 116: Creating Files and Fields-Example using the Modify File Attributes option in Screen Mode

+Using the Screen Mode version of this option, after entering the field name or number (e.g., .01 field) after the "Select FIELD:" prompt, you are presented with a ScreenMan form (screen) that can be reviewed and edited like any other.
 In this example, the most important field on this screen is the DATA TYPE field in the upper right corner; it is a required entry.
 In this example, required entries in Screen Mode are indicated by a caption with a different color and an underline.